5 ways to get into shape if gyms aren't your thing

 2. Boot camp with friends and a trainer

 Join a local boot camp, or rally a group of your friends and hire a trainer between you to bring the cost down.
 Exercising with friends is a great way to keep social and is perfect for motivation - plus you'll be getting a dose of fresh air and Vitamin D while you work out!

-Boot camps cover a variety of exercises providing full-body strength and cardiovascular workouts in a single hour.
-Typically you’ll do running, ab exercises, push-ups and resistance training.
+Boot camps cover a variety of exercises and often provide a full-body strength and cardiovascular workout in a single session.
+Typically you’ll run, do ab exercises, push-ups, squats and resistance training.
 These types of exercises improve all aspects of fitness and increases your lean muscle mass within a short period of time.3 This is a proven way to tone up, get lean and feel amazing.

 3. Hit the water

-Break out your swimming goggles and hit the local pools.
-Swimming is a great way for anyone of any fitness level to get moving, whether it’s a challenge for you to do 2 or 20 lengths!
-It keeps your heart rate up with no impact, builds muscle strength and cardiovascular fitness so is great for toning all over your body.4
+Break out your swimming goggles and hit the ocean or local pools.
+Swimming is a great way for anyone at any fitness level to get moving.
+Whether it’s a personal challenge for you to do two or 20 lengths, swimming keeps your heart rate up with no impact, builds muscle strength and cardiovascular fitness and is great for toning your body.4